-2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companies last year.
+2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companies.

-That figure not only proves that British entrepreneurs are creating the kinds of businesses that investors want to back, but it also shows that there’s a lot of capital available for British businesses looking to take their next funding step.
+That figure proves that British entrepreneurs are creating businesses that investors want to back.
+It also shows that there’s a lot of capital available for British businesses looking to take their next funding step.
 But finance is only part of the picture.

-Alistair Brew, Investor at BGF explains, “there’s a lot of money out there right now, but a business should look for the right partner.
-That person should be about more than money – they should show an interest and passion in the success of the business too.”
+Alistair Brew, investor at Business Growth Fund (BGF), explains: “There’s a lot of money out there right now, but businesses should look for the right partner.
+That person should be about more than money – they should show an interest in the success of the business, and passion too.”

-It stands to reason.
-With equity investments, entrepreneurs will be expected to give up a share of their business.
-And that means inviting someone else in to the business, in varying degrees.
+It stands to reason that with equity investments, entrepreneurs are expected to give up a share of their company.
+And that means inviting someone else in to the business, in varying capacities.

 The personal connection

-With earlier stage investments, like Angel, businesses are buying into a personal relationship with a partner.
+With earlier-stage investments, like Angel Investment, businesses are buying in to a personal relationship with a partner.
 Angels like to get hands-on with a business and help shape its day-to-day processes.

 And it’s that daily involvement and regular connection that businesses need to be comfortable with.
 Because when they are, wonderful things can happen.